yf1619/Project/Control/HTTP/HTTP/readme.md

-This code try to get the string directly from the datastream in change the code of the mode.
+Right now, I am able to get all the information from the webpage.